-An investing robo-advisor managing $15bn in assets, a challenger bank for teens, and a credit card without any fees accessible to people without credit history - we present the 10 hottest fintechs from NYC right now.
+An investing robo-advisor managing $15bn in assets, a challenger bank for teens, and a credit card without any fees accessible to people without credit history - we present the 10 hottest fintech companies from NYC right now.

 New York City isn’t the greatest city in the world for Jeff Bezos but it definitely is for a vast array of fintech companies that run their operations in the Great Apple.
-Close proximity to one of the most important stock markets on Earth is a treat for them, for sure.
+Close proximity to one of the most important stock markets on Earth makes New York City a treat for them, for sure.

 The whole financial ecosystem built around Wall Street is, on the one hand, a perfect market for B2B-oriented financial technology companies and the greatest pool of talent on the other hand.
 That’s why most of the best fintech companies are set in NYC.
 It’s also a reason why we decided to host our Disruption Forum at the Work-Bench’s NY HQ (click for more information).

 But first, are you familiar with the fintech world?
 Fintech is a combination of two words - "financial" and "technology".
 The fintech industry is still seen as an emerging sector, with many companies trying to improve financial activities with the use of technology.
 The term fintech consists of startups as well as more mature companies that are disrupting or enhancing the ways of paying, insuring, or lending, be it B2B or B2C sector.

 In the meantime, let’s take a closer look at 10 of the most interesting of NYC-based fintech companies.